-The forestland in the Cox's Bazar municipality is covered by tropical evergreen and semievergreen forests dominated by Garjan (Dipterocarpus spp.) occurring in deep valleys and shaded slopes.
-Human activities have denuded most parts of the hills which have been reoccupied by sungrass, herbs and shrubs.
+The forestland in the Cox's Bazar district as well as Teknaf municipality is covered by tropical evergreen and semi-evergreen forests dominated by Garjan (Dipterocarpus spp.) occurring in deep valleys and shaded slopes.
+Human activities have denuded most parts of the hills which have been re-occupied by sungrass, herbs and shrubs.
 Still, the area houses rich biodiversity, especially within the protected areas (PA).